Frequently Asked Questions people put to us as Psychologists

 We are strong believers in a positive, solution-focused approach to psychotherapy.

-We endeavour to help our clients rediscover their personal resources and their strengths so that they are able to make the changes they identify as necessary to the achievement of the goals that they are striving for.
+We endeavor to help our clients rediscover their personal resources and their strengths so that they are able to make the changes they identify as necessary to the achievement of the goals that they are striving for.
 Within this general approach we utilize a number of ideas and techniques from various schools of thought, such as rational-emotive and cognitive-behaviour therapy.
 Our aim is always the empowerment of the client by enabling each individual to achieve personal insight into the nature of their problems and also equipping each of them with useful skills that they can incorporate into their lives to improve their ability to weather the vicissitudes of Life.

 What do we as psychologists actually do during the psychotherapy process?
 Do I have to delve into my past?